Edinburgh-Genome-Foundry/DnaCauldron/README.rst

    :width: 600px

-Dna Cauldron is a Python library to simulate restriction-based assembly operations.
+Dna Cauldron (complete documentation `here <https://edinburgh-genome-foundry.github.io/DnaCauldron/>`_) is a Python library to simulate restriction-based assembly operations.
 You provide a set of parts and receptor vectors and Dna Cauldron will compute the assembli(es) that could result from the mix.